unytics/bigfunctions/README.md

 1. Make sure the `gcloud` command is [installed on your computer](https://cloud.google.com/sdk/docs/install)
 2. Activate the application-default account with `gcloud auth application-default login`.
 A browser window should open, and you should be prompted to log into your Google account.
 Once you've done that, `bigfun` will use your oauth'd credentials to connect to BigQuery through BigQuery python client!
-3. You need permissions to edit a dataset `DATASET` in a project `PROJECT`.
-You also need permissions to run BigQuery queries in that project `PROJECT`.
+3. You need permissions to edit a dataset `DATASET` in a project `PROJECT` and to run BigQuery queries in that project `PROJECT`.
 4. You should then be able to deploy the function `is_email_valid` by simply running

 ```